didsomeonecloneme/didsomeonecloneme.github.io/pages/terms-of-use.md

 3) If you use the service for a purpose that we don’t allow, you breach the policy, and we may suspend or terminate your use of the service.

+4) You use this service at your own risk, and we are not liable for any damages, losses, or consequences that may arise from its use.

 ### Your information

 1) We don't sell the information you provide to us when you use this service.